miayam/miayam.github.io/_posts/2017-05-07-born-and-raised.md

 how to send email, how to take shit, how to masturbate, and nothing worth-spelling.
 I only have 4 friends from junior high school, we often see each other.

-And then I graduated and entered high school without struggling on exam because I can enter any high schools in Bogor with my precious certificate for representing my city in Boy Scout Tournament.
+And then, I graduated and entered high school without struggling on exam because I can enter any high schools in Bogor with my precious certificate for representing my city in Boy Scout Tournament.
 I chose SMA Negeri 4 Bogor, not so fancy school.
 For the next 3 years, I wasn’t doing anything there.
 I slept on the desk all the time wondering where I was sleeping tonight.